cytoscape/cytoscape-manual/docs/Launching_Cytoscape.md

 and an extra linefeed at the end of the file.
-Note that for the MacOS platform, the situation is slightly different -- if you are launching Cytoscape by clicking on the Cytoscape icon, you must edit the .../Cytoscape.app/Contents/vmoptions.txt file instead.
-To access this in Finder, you will need to right-click the Cytoscape app icon and select "Show Package Contents", which will display the Contents subdirectory that contains vmoptions.txt.
+Note that for the MacOS platform, the situation is slightly different -- if you are launching Cytoscape by clicking on the Cytoscape icon, you must edit the _.../Cytoscape.app/Contents/vmoptions.txt_ file instead.
+To access this in Finder, you will need to right-click the Cytoscape app icon and select **Show Package Contents**, which will display the Contents subdirectory that contains vmoptions.txt.

 For example, if you want Cytoscape to initially allocate 2GB of memory